chs9433/project-3/peer-review.md

 ## 2. Functional testing
 Your application’s overall functionality reflects its specified purpose.

 A summary of tested scenarios is below:
 +	Form submission with no inputs
-+	Form submission with only some fields with values.
++	Form submission with only some fields with values
-+	Form submission with negative and decimal number inputs.
++	Form submission with negative and decimal number inputs
-+	Form submission with number inputs outside of the specified range.
++	Form submission with number inputs outside of the specified range
 +	GET requests to non-existent folders/location

-While there are no parts of the interface that confused me, I initially expected the ‘operation’ radio field to auto-select a previous response upon validation failure of the ‘userNumber’ field.
+While there are no parts of the interface that confused me, I initially expected the *‘operation’* radio field to auto-select a previous response upon validation failure of the *‘userNumber’* field.
 Upon further reflection, this may have been difficult given the prohibition of Javascript and/or the potential for confusion about the requirement to pre-fill form fields with problematic data (this can be misconstrued as pre-filling problematic data only upon validation failure).
-I expected the ‘checkForPrime’ checkbox element to be pre-filled upon validation failure of any required form element as well.
+I expected the *‘checkForPrime’* checkbox element to be pre-filled upon validation failure of any required form element as well.

 ## 3. Code: Routes